 In determining the number of shares of common stock to be authorized under the amended and restated Stock Plan, the Compensation & Organization Committee considered the needs of U. S. Steel for the shares and the potential dilution that awarding the requested shares may have on the existing stockholders.
 An independent compensation advisor assisted U. S. Steel in determining the appropriate number of shares to be requested.
 The advisor examined a number of factors, including U. S. Steel's burn rate and an overhang analysis.
-The Compensation & Organization Committee expects the number of shares available under the amended and restated Stock Plan to be sufficient for up to approximately three years of awards based upon the historic rates of awards.
+The Compensation & Organization Committee expects the number of shares available under the amended and restated Stock Plan to be sufficient for up to approximately three years of awards based upon the historic rates of awards

 The burn rate is the total equity awards granted by U. S. Steel in a fiscal year divided by the total common stock outstanding at the beginning of the year.
 In fiscal 2011, 2012 and 2013, U. S. Steel made equity awards representing a total of 1,214,180 shares, 2,742,671 shares and 3,125,850 shares, respectively.
-Using the ISS Proxy Advisory Services methodology for calculating burn rate, which applies a multiplier of 2 to any full value awards (awards for which the participant does not pay for the shares), U. S. Steel's three-year average (ISS adjusted) burn rate for equity grants made in fiscal 2011, 2012 and 2013 was 2.34%.
+Using the publicly disclosed ISS Proxy Advisory Services methodology for calculating burn rate, which applies a multiplier of 2 to any full value awards (awards for which the participant does not pay for the shares), U. S. Steel's three-year average (ISS adjusted) burn rate for equity grants made in fiscal 2011, 2012 and 2013 was 2.34%, which is below the applicable ISS 2014 burn rate cap.

 An additional metric used to measure the cumulative dilutive impact of the equity program is overhang.
-The calculation of overhang can be described as (A+B) / (A+B+C) where:
+The calculation of overhang can be described as (A+B)/(A+B+C) where:

-- A is the number of outstanding stock options and outstanding full value awards; - B is the number of shares available for future grant under the proposed Stock Plan; and - C is the total outstanding shares of common stock
+- A is the number of outstanding stock options and outstanding full value awards; - ☐ B is the number of shares available for future grant under the proposed Stock Plan; and - C is the total outstanding shares of common stock

-As of December 31, 2013, U. S. Steel had 5,207,288 outstanding stock options, 1,992,234 outstanding full value awards, and 2,609,897 shares available for future grant under the Stock Plan.
+As of December 31, 2013, U. S. Steel had 5,207,288 outstanding stock options with a weighted average remaining term of 7.5 years, 1,992,234 outstanding full value awards, and 2,609,897 shares available for future grant under the Stock Plan.
 As of that date, U. S. Steel had 144,578,000 outstanding shares of Common Stock.
 This results in an overhang of 6.4%.